 This will bring up a new window in which you can set the FTP settings.
-This includes settings the Ethernet channel used for FTP, the username, password and port.
-On some devices, the configuration directory is also configurable.
+This includes settings the Ethernet channel used for FTP and port.

 Figure 5-21 - Device settings window.

 The IP address is extracted from the Ethernet's properties configured in the project.
 If there are multiple Ethernet ports on the device, use the dropdown box to select which of the device's Ethernet ports is to be connected to the PC running eNode Designer.